algofaktura/easy_dc_rust/README.md

 # easy dc solver
+*"It would be a mistake to think that solving problems is a purely intellectual affair; determination and emotions play an important role."*
+*"“The worst may happen if the student embarks upon computations or constructions without having understood the problem.”"*
+― George Pólya, How to Solve It: A New Aspect of Mathematical Method

 An algorithm for solving the Hamiltonian cycle problem deterministically and in linear time on all instances of discocube graphs (tested for up to 350 million vertices).
 Discocube graphs are
 3-dimensional grid graphs derived from: a polycube of an octahedron | a Hauy construction of an octahedron using cubes as identical building blocks | the accretion of cubes around a central cube forming an octahedron at the limit |
 the set of points in a 3-dimensional square grid graph contained within an octahedron...